bpiel/billy-macs/MODERNIZATION_PLAN.md

 - Faster and more responsive
 - Easier to maintain
 - Using modern, actively maintained packages
-- Following Emacs community best practices
+- Following Emacs community best practices (with an offline-first philosophy)
 - Well-organized and documented
+- Fully self-contained with packages committed to the repository

-The result will be a modern, efficient, and maintainable Emacs configuration that will serve well for years to come.
+The result will be a modern, efficient, maintainable, and reliable Emacs configuration that will serve well for years to come.

 **Good luck with the modernization!**